 ConsumerLab has tested 10 BulkSupplements products that we could locate at the time of updating this article, and 4 of them were not approved due to failed quality testing or labeling (the 4 highlighted in this article).
 A 40% failure rate in ConsumerLab testing is the highest we’ve ever seen for a brand we reviewed on Illuminate Health, and suggests that BulkSupplements does not have good quality control procedures.

 We would recommend avoiding the brand entirely based on this data.

 Lack of Published Testing

-This should be unsurprising given the third-party test results we analyzed above, but BulkSupplements doesn’t publish any test results of their products on their website (even in-house tests or CoAs).
+This should be unsurprising given the third-party test results we analyzed above, but BulkSupplements doesn’t publish any test results of their products on their website (even in-house tests).

-Consequently, consumers of the brand have no way to assess whether the product they’re considering purchasing is safe and labeled as advertised.
-Clearly some BulkSupplements products are low in contaminants and potent, but without updated batch testing consumers are left to guess whether a product is safe or not.
+Consequently, consumers of the brand have no way to assess whether the product they’re considering purchasing is safe and accurately labeled.
+Without updated batch testing consumers are left to guess whether a product is safe or not.